How to align cybersecurity investment with your business risk

 • How to reduce ‘noise’ of constant alerts by differentiating between vulnerabilities and exploits

-• Where to prioritise remediation efforts so you don’t suffer ‘analysis paralysis’
+• Where to prioritize remediation efforts so you don’t suffer ‘analysis paralysis’

 • Why it’s important to develop narrowly scoped risk scenarios to inform decisions